A colposcopy is a simple procedure that helps detect abnormal changes to your cervix that may become cancer.

 During a colposcopy, you lie down on the exam table just like you would for a Pap test.
-Your Marina OB/GYN provider inserts a speculum into your vagina and opens it to view your cervix.
+Your Marina Del Rey colposcopy provider at Marina OB/GYN will insert a speculum into your vagina and open it to view your cervix.

 They may swab your cervix with a vinegar-like solution, which helps to highlight areas of abnormal cells.
 Then, they position the colposcope in front of your vagina and examine your cervix.
 They don’t insert the colposcope into your body.
 If your Marina OB/GYN provider doesn’t see anything abnormal, they remove the speculum and that’s the end of your colposcopy.